 273 New COVID-19 Cases Confirmed in El Paso, Texas

-As of September 30th, 2020, The City of El Paso Department of Public Health has reported 273 new COVID-19 confirmed cases, which brings the cumulative total of confirmed cases in El Paso, Texas to 24,446.
+As of January 12th, 2021, The City of El Paso Department of Public Health has reported 273 new COVID-19 confirmed cases.
+The total number of confirmed COVID-19 cases in El Paso, Texas is now at 104,085.

 Have some common sense when going out and about El Paso.
 We must continue to practice social distancing as we work to create our new normal in our community.
 Please wear a face mask to help keep those around you safe.
 If you feel sick, please go out and get tested.
 Here is a video by The City of El Paso stressing the importance of testing:

 PLEASE stay home if you do not need to be out.

 If you need any questions answered, please call the 21-COVID hotline which is operational from 7 a.m. to 8 p.m.
 Monday through Friday and 10 a.m. to 6 p.m.
 Saturday and Sunday.
 For referral, services contact 2-1-1 and select option six (6).
 For more information, visit www.epstrong.org.